collorg/halfORM/README.md

 # halfORM (looking for contributors)

-halfORM is an attempt to make a really simple ORM (Python/PostgreSQL), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python code when it is done (today 2015-10-26, it's less than 600 lines).
+halfORM is an attempt to make a really simple ORM (fully written in Python3), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python3 code when it is done.
+Today, 2015-10-26, it's less than 600 lines.

 This project has just begun a Week ago (2015-10-18) and I'd really like some contributors to help me out with it.
 So you are most welcome if you are interested...